Aliza02/Flutter/Hello World.md

 }
 }

-•	Void main function fires the koment our program runs
+•	Void main function fires the moment our program runs
 •	Runapp takes rootwidget to build our app
 •	Widgets are classes
 •	Matetialapp is a wrapper which wraps all designs widgets.